viamrobotics/docs/docs/registry/configure.md

 ### Add additional modular resources from a registry module

-Once you have [added a module](#add-a-modular-resource-from-the-viam-registry) from the Viam registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resource's {{< glossary_tooltip term_id="model" text="model" >}}.
+Once you have [added a module](#add-a-modular-resource-from-the-viam-registry) from the Viam registry, you can add any number of the modular resources it provides to your machine by adding new components or services configured with your modular resource's {{< glossary_tooltip term_id="model" text="model" >}}.

 Follow the same steps as when you added the first modular resource, clicking **Create component** or **Create service** as applicable.
 You will be prompted to click **Add module** again while configuring the resource, though no duplicate module will be added to the `modules` section of the configuration.